Designing Privacy-aware Internet of Things Applications: Introduction

 \section{Introduction}

-The Internet of Things (IoT) \cite{ZMP007} is a network of physical objects or \textit{`things'} that have computing, networking, sensing and actuation capabilities, enabling these objects to collect and exchange data.
-The design and development process for IoT applications is more complicated than that for desktop, mobile, or web applications.
-First, IoT applications require both software and hardware (e.g., sensors and actuators) to work together across multiple different type of nodes (e.g., micro-controllers, system-on-chips, mobile phones, miniaturized single-board computers, cloud platforms) with different capabilities under different conditions \cite{Perera2015a}.
+The Internet of Things (IoT) \cite{ZMP007} is a interconnected collection of physical objects or \textit{`things'} that have computing, sensing and actuation capabilities, together with the ability to communicate with each other and other systems to collect and exchange data.
+The design and development process for IoT applications is more complicated than that for desktop, mobile, or web applications for a number of reasons.
+First, IoT applications require both software and hardware (e.g., sensors and actuators) to work together across many different types of nodes (e.g., micro- controllers, system-on-chips, mobile phones, miniaturized single-board computers, cloud platforms) with different capabilities under different conditions \cite{Perera2015a}.
 Secondly, IoT applications development requires different types of software engineers to work together (e.g., embedded, mobile, web, desktop).
-This complexity of different software engineering specialists collaborating to combine different types of hardware and software is compounded by the lack of integrated development stacks that support the engineering of end to end IoT applications.
+The complexity of different software engineering specialists collaborating to combine different types of hardware and software is compounded by the lack of integrated development stacks that support the engineering of end-to-end IoT applications.

 Typically, IoT applications collect and analyse personal data that can be used to derive sensitive information about individuals.
-However, thus far, privacy concerns have not been explicitly considered in software engineering processes when designing and developing IoT applications, partly due to a lack of Privacy-by-Design (PbD) methods for the IoT.
+While the misuse of this information can have negative consequences for the individuals concerned, it can also lead to security problems, particularly with advent of new behaviour driven security mechanisms.
+For example, implicit authentication techniques \cite{de_luca_touch_2012, shi_implicit_2011} will grant access to systems based on individual behaviour data collected by IoT systems.
+This intertwining of security and privacy issues, means that privacy needs to be considered as a key requirement for IoT applications.
+However, thus far, privacy concerns have not been explicitly considered (despite isolated solutions \cite{7994599, Xiong}) in software engineering processes when designing and developing IoT applications, partly due to a lack of Privacy-by-Design (PbD) methods for the IoT.
 Further, the engineering complexities explained above have forced software engineers to put most of their efforts towards addressing other challenges such as interoperability and modifiability, resulting in privacy concerns being largely overlooked.

-We propose to address this issue by providing systematic guidance for software engineers towards building privacy-aware IoT applications.
+Additionally, a lack of knowledge about the tangible and intangible benefits of privacy practices have also contributed to privacy challenges being overlooked \cite{Spiekermann2012}.